SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/README.md

 - The information is located in the `Notes/notes.pdf` file, which will be some sore of *Wikipedia* for the project, storing all the relevant data.
 - All references are located in the `Notes/references.bib` file.
 This file will keep track of every single file consultated.

+### Scripts

+- The directory `Scripts` will contail all the scripts of this project.
+- Additionally, it will also contain a file `Scripts/READMEScripts.md` where a short description of each script will be stored.

 ### Manuscript

 - The manuscript in PDF format will always be placed in the `Manuscript` directory and will be named `manuscript.pdf`.